Skip to Main Content

 Library Catalogs: Find Books, Journals, Media and More

-There are four library catalogs you should be aware of:
+There are three library catalogs you should be aware of:

-• UC Library Search searches only for items held at UCSD libraries and other UC libraries
+• UC Library Search searches only for items held at UCSD libraries and other UC libraries.
+You can also use this to search Worldcat, which looks for items held in libraries around the world.

 • Circuit searches for items in San Diego-area libraries, including UCSD, University of San Diego, San Diego State, San Diego Public Library, and San Diego County Library.